iann0036/tf-cfn-provider/docs/providers/alicloud/RouteEntry.md

 `DestinationCidrblock` - (Required, Forces new resource) The RouteEntry's target network segment.

 `NexthopType` - (Required, Forces new resource) The next hop type.
+Available values:
-Available values: - `Instance` (Default): Route the traffic destined for the destination CIDR block to an ECS instance in the VPC. - `RouterInterface`: Route the traffic destined for the destination CIDR block to a router interface. - `VpnGateway`: Route the traffic destined for the destination CIDR block to a VPN Gateway. - `HaVip`: Route the traffic destined for the destination CIDR block to an HAVIP. - `NetworkInterface`: Route the traffic destined for the destination CIDR block to an NetworkInterface.
+- `Instance` (Default): Route the traffic destined for the destination CIDR block to an ECS instance in the VPC.
+- `RouterInterface`: Route the traffic destined for the destination CIDR block to a router interface.
+- `VpnGateway`: Route the traffic destined for the destination CIDR block to a VPN Gateway.
+- `HaVip`: Route the traffic destined for the destination CIDR block to an HAVIP.
+- `NetworkInterface`: Route the traffic destined for the destination CIDR block to an NetworkInterface.
+- `NatGateway`: Route the traffic destined for the destination CIDR block to an Nat Gateway.

 `NexthopId` - (Required, Forces new resource) The route entry's next hop.
 ECS instance ID or VPC router interface ID.